learnscripture/learnscripture.net/docs/texts.rst

       $ . ../venv/bin/activate
       $ ./manage.py load_text ~/texts <slug>

-* Dump the word suggestions and transfer to the server, OR, generate them on the server.
+* (English texts only) Dump the word suggestions and transfer to the server, OR, generate them on the server.

   Generate on the server::